They Shoot Horses, Don't They?

 The real-life dance marathons of Depression-era America could last weeks, even months.

 Paula Vogel’s new play is based on Horace McCoy’s classic story of ambition, desperation and determination.

-In Marianne Elliott and Steve Hoggett’s production, The Bridge will be transformed into a 1930s dance hall.
+In Marianne Elliott and Steven Hoggett’s production, The Bridge will be transformed into a 1930s dance hall.

 Set design by Bob Crowley, music by Charlotte and Mike Truman, and casting by Charlotte Sutton.
 A co-production between London Theatre Company and Elliott & Harper productions, with Brandon Millan and Rick Sparks.

 If you would like the chance to join the dance, select Stalls Rows A–D , AA–MM or Gallery 1 AA–CC.